 Registration Deadline: You may submit your voter registration application form at any time.
 However, voter identification cards cannot be issued during the 24 days prior to an election.
-A valid application must therefore be postmarked or delivered to either a motor license agency or designated voter registration agency more than 24 days prior to an election in order for you to participate in the election.
+If your registration application is received by the county election board during the 24 days before an election, you will not receive your voter identification card until after the election.

 VOTER REGISTRATION QUALIFICATIONS